-Cindel debuted on the SSA’s baby name list in 1984 and saw peak usage in 1986:
+Cindel debuted in the SSA’s baby name data in 1984 and saw peak usage in 1986:

 - 1988: 10 baby girls named Cindel